lcscs12345/ncbi-xsl/README.md

 3. Download an ASN.1 file

-        efetch -db nucleotide -id <gi> > > <gi.asn>
+        efetch -db nucleotide -id <gi> > <gi.asn>

-4. Convert an ANS.1 file to gff3 file
+4. Convert an ASN.1 file to gff3 file

         annotwriter -i <gi.asn> -format gff3 -full-annots -o <gi.gff>

-Another solution is by parsing INSDseq XML files as described below, using viral refseq as an example.
+Another solution which is highly versatile is by parsing INSDseq XML files as described below, using viral refseq as an example.

 1. Retrieve GI from viral.1.1.genomic.fna